wittfabian/djangae/README.md

 The `disable_constraint_checks` per-model setting overrides the global `DJANGAE_DISABLE_CONSTRAINT_CHECKS` so if you are concerned about speed/cost then you might want to disable globally and override on a per-model basis by setting `disable_constraint_checks = False` on models that require constraints.

+## Datastore Caching

+Djangae has a built-in caching layer, similar to the one built into NDB - only better!
+You shouldn't even notice the caching layer at work, it's fairly complex and to understand the behaviour you are best reading through the caching tests.
+But here's a general overview:

+ - There are two layers of caching, the context cache and the memcache cache
+ - When possible, if you get/save an entity it will be cached by it's primary key value, and it's unique constraint combinations
+ - This protects against HRD inconsistencies in many situations, and it happens automagically
+ - The caching layer is heavily tied into the transaction.atomic decorator.
+If you use the db.RunInTransaction stuff you are going to have a hard time, so don't do that!
+ - You can disable the caching by using the `disable_cache` context manager/decorator. `disable_cache` takes two boolean parameters, `context` and `memcache` so you can configure which caches you want disabled.
+Be careful though, don't toggle the caching on and off too much or you might get into trouble (I'm sure there's a situation you can break it but I haven't figured out what it is)
+ - The context cache has a complex stack structure, when you enter a transaction the stack is pushed, and when you leave a transaction it's popped.
+This is to ensure the cache gives you the right results at the right time
+ - The context cache is cleared on each request, and it's thread-local
+ - The memcache cache is not cleared, it's global across all instances and so is updated only when a consistent Get/Put outside a transaction is made
+ - Entities are evicted from memcache if they are updated inside a transaction (to prevent crazy)

+The following settings are available to control the caching:

+ - DJANGAE_ENABLE_CACHING (default True).
+Setting to False it all off, I really wouldn't suggest doing that!
+ - DJANGAE_CACHE_TIMEOUT_SECONDS (default 60 * 60).
+The length of time stuff should be kept in memcache

 ## Map Reduce

 Djangae contains functionality to allow Google's mapreduce library to run over instances of Django models.